GianRathgeb/gianrathgeb.github.io/_posts/2021-08-24-solid-state.md

 ---

-I used [LinEnum & LinPEAS](https://www.notion.so/LinEnum-LinPEAS-247c944d585e40b0809aa2835a9c2ce2) to find interesting files, and I found some world writeable files:
+I used LinPEAS to find interesting files, and I found some world writeable files:

 ```bash
 ╔══════════╣ Interesting writable files owned by me or writable by everyone (not in Home) (max 500)